 A toddler’s attention is often fleeting, jumping from the task at hand to the most recently occurring stimuli.
 Because toddlers are so curious about their world, they have a limited ability to tune out stimuli around them, which means they are easily distracted.
 (Look!
 A squirrel!)

 A steady attention span is a foundation for learning, building life skills, and preparing your toddler for group learning environments.

 Often times, young ones may need help from an adult to stay focused and complete a task.
 Eventually, as your child’s attention span increases, they will be able to independently play without your constant attention.

 It is important to remember that the ability to increase attention span is like a muscle: it must be stretched and exercised to be strengthened.

-You can help increase attention span in our toddler by providing them with the right framework.
-It is most effective to work one-on-one with your toddler – you are more able to facilitate the “stretching” and “strengthening.”
+You can help increase the attention span of your toddler by providing them with the right opportunities.
+It is most effective to work one-on-one with your toddler—as you are able to facilitate the “stretching” and “strengthening.”

 Just like we can benefit from a personal trainer or fitness coach to push us a little further, we can be that motivator for our toddlers.

 Activities should be motivating and have the capacity to be expanded upon.
-Most activities can be expanded or altered to keep it interesting.
 Remember to be silly and creative!

 Observe your toddler’s play and notice what they show the most interest in